BlazeInferno64/blazed.js/lib/node/README.md

 ```
 # Other HTTP methods

-Other http methods like PATCH, TRACE, CONNECT, ect,etc. are also available which are not available in the older versions
+Other http methods like PATCH, TRACE, CONNECT,etc. are also available which were not supported in the older versions of blazed.js
+Some examples regarding them are as belows -

 Put request: